Fears grow for missing British tramper Stephanie Simpson

 One body was recovered on Friday afternoon by the Wanaka Search and Rescue river rescue team, and the second on Saturday.

-Reddington said police were trying to establish when the trampers had left on their hike.
+Reddington said police were trying to establish when the trampers had left.

 The deaths were not considered suspicious, and police were not looking for anyone else in connection with the incident, she said.